Built-ins

 ellipse x:num y:num rx:num [ry:num [tilt:num [start:num end:num]]]

-function draws an ellipse with the given center, radii, tilt, and
+The ellipse function draws an ellipse with the given center, radii, tilt, and

 start and end angles.
 It can take 3, 4, 5, or 7 arguments.
 Default values are used for